kimondo88/video-tube/README.md

 # Documentation

-- It is available in client/docs.
+- It is available in docs.
+Rough draft.
 - Its automated from jsdoc notation.